 We provide the straightforward information that will allow you to make the best decision on how to proceed.
-Our proven track record of success and dedication is why our clients think we are some of the best employment attorneys in Los Angeles.
-California law places time limits on filing an employment law claim, so call us today to protect your workplace rights and hold your employer accountable for their wrongdoing.
+Our proven track record of success and dedication is why our clients think we are some of the best employment law experts in Los Angeles.
+California law places time limits on filing an employment claim, so call us today to protect your workplace rights and hold your employer accountable for their wrongdoing.

 If experiencing unfair employment practices at work, review your company’s policy and try to get the matter handled internally.
 Document evidence and follow up.
 If your claim is ignored or not taken seriously, then you should consider contacting an attorney and filing a claim.

 Depending on the type of claim, you generally must file a claim with the appropriate government agency before you can sue your employer.
 Be sure to follow the appropriate time deadlines for each.

 After filing a claim, the agency will ask for evidence and investigate your claim.
 If the government agency cannot help resolve your claim, you will need to file a lawsuit.
 This is where an experienced employment lawyer can help.
 An attorney can help put the law in perspective while also offering advice.
 They can also handle deadlines and uncomfortable confrontations with your employer.

 Without an employment lawyer on your side, you may not be able to secure fair compensation.
 Often times, a lawsuit is the only way to hold an employer accountable for their unlawful actions.
 If you are in a situation where you need to file a lawsuit against your employer, contact our firm today to learn more about your rights.

 Through the combination of federal and state laws, California workers enjoy some of the most comprehensive protections in the country.
 However, without the right attorney, you may not be taking advantage of all the protections offered.
 When choosing an employment attorney, be sure that they: